redis/docs/content/develop/connect/clients/java/jedis.md

 use client-side caching with a connection pool or a cluster connection in exactly the same way.

 {{< note >}}Client-side caching requires Jedis v5.2.0 or later.
+To maximize compatibility with all Redis products, client-side caching is supported by Redis v7.4 or later.
 {{< /note >}}

 ```java